 I just can’t seem to find canned gluten free enchilada sauce that I enjoy.
 I want it to taste and have the texture that the sauces in all of my favorite Mexican restaurants have.
 I finally got sick of it, plus I wanted to bring down the heat in this medium-spicy can.
 It’s now my go-to sauce.
 I love it!

 If you make shredded chicken enchiladas, all you need to do is boil small pieces of chicken breast (1-1/4 pounds is what I used).
-Then shred the chicken and set aside.
-Save the broth and season with salt or boost up the flavor by adding 1/2 to 1 teaspoon of Better Than Bouillon chicken baste paste.
-I just used the boiled water from the chicken and added salt.
+Then shred the chicken.
+I like to add sautéed onion, garlic, and canned diced green chilies.
+Then, season with a little chili powder and cumin.
+Save the broth from the chicken and season with salt or boost up the flavor by adding 1/2 to 1 teaspoon of gluten free chicken base paste or bouillon.
+We can do the same with simmered beef stew meat.

 See my recipe for Shredded Mexican Beef or Chicken Available to everyone